 Unfortunately, the sparklight internet keeps disconnecting connection problems that can result from erratic network speeds or an out-of-date wireless router.
 Your network connection suffering may even occur from a much more prominent issue occurring on your service provider’s end.

 To assist you to decrypt these problems, we concurrently put a checklist of symptoms, diagnoses, and resolutions.
 Let’s obtain that snappy service back to life.
-The ap.setup, synology.com, routerlogin.net, findsynology.com, etc. all are web addresses.
+The ap.setup, find.synology, routerlogin.net, findsynology.com, etc. all are web addresses.
 These all are not accessible without internet and slow internet connection.

 The internet speed is too lifeless